 Tarragon has a light, sweet licorice like flavor.
 It is great used in soups and stews and delightful with chicken, fish and game dishes.
 The herb is often used in bearnaise sauces.

-Tarragon is very cold hardy and can take temps down to -20 degrees F. (zones 2-9)
+Tarragon is very cold hardy and can take temps down to -20 degrees F. (zones 2-9).
+Get tips for growing tarragon here.

 I use thyme all the time in my recipes.
 It’s a compact shrub that grows from 3″ to 18″ and needs full sign and well draining soil.